-The Mojave Road is an east-west route located within the Mojave National Preserve, in southwestern California, USA.
-The trail enters the park near Piute Spring on the east side and on Soda Dry Lake near Zzyzx on the west.
-The total mileage is about 130+ miles long and can be done in 3 or 4 days.
+Mojave Road is the name of an east-west route located within the Mojave National Preserve, in the US state of California.
+The road, one of North America's most iconic 4x4 routes, is about 150 miles long and can be done in 3 or 4 days.

 How long does it take to drive the Mojave Road?

 Under optimal conditions, the complete road can be travelled in 2-3 days.
 This is a real adventure, so it’s not for everybody.
 Today it is a popular four-wheel drive road.
 You should be prepared for desert travel and plan according to the current weather which can vary widely depending on the time of year.
 There are opportunities for undeveloped camping along the route.

 Driving the Mojave Road requires self-reliance.
 The area is pretty remote and you’ll be in the desert as well.
 A main issue can be cactus such as the Teddybear Cholla.
 These little spiny plants can puncture the sidewall of your tire and ruin your trip.
 A good spare, a compressor, tire repair kit, and a can of flat repair is worth having on board.
 Some things to consider are the temperature and weather changes inherent in the desert.
 Rain can quickly make some parts of the dirt road impassable, or you can encounter sand storms brought on by strong winds.
 Extremely high temperatures can also make it difficult.
 It is recommended that cars do not attempt the Mojave Road alone.
 Most of the road does not have reliable cell phone coverage.